nazpins/naztech-automated-data-sorting-tools/README.md

 ## Contributing

-We welcome contributions from the community to enhance Naztech Software.
+I welcome contributions from the community to enhance Naztech Software.
 If you have ideas for improvements, bug fixes, or new features, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bug fix.